Ads keep this website free for you.

 City of Vancouver Empty Homes Tax Late Declarations

-Late declarations for the 2022 tax year are due July 3, 2024.
-Late declarations for the 2021 tax year can be made until December 31, 2026, by submitting a notice of complaint.
+Late declarations for the 2023 tax year can be made until July 3, 2025 without needing to pay the late filing fee, by fiing a notice of complaint.
+Late declarations for the 2024 tax year received after July 3, 2026 will be subject to the late penalty.
 See the City of Vancouver Empty Homes Tax web page.

 BC Speculation and Vacancy Tax Affected Areas